hamed-h98/5G_projects/OFDM/OFDM_Tx_Theory.md

 ---

-## 3. QPSK Modulation
+## 3. Modulation

-QPSK (Quadrature Phase Shift Keying) encodes 2 bits per symbol using orthogonal in-phase (I) and quadrature (Q) components.
+For the modulation, QPSK (Quadrature Phase Shift Keying) is chosen which encodes 2 bits per symbol using orthogonal in-phase (I) and quadrature (Q) components.

+Note that QPSK is equivalent to 4-QAM.

 QPSK symbol set: